Dre Campbell Farm

 4. Spinosad

-Spinosad is an organic pesticide that kills melon worms when they eat or come in contact with it.
+Spinosad is an organic pesticide that kills melon worms when they eat or come into contact with it.

-This product provides an organic method to eliminate melon worms and allow your melons, cucumbers, and other cucurbits to grow worm-free.
+This product provides an organic method to eliminate melon worms and keep your melons, cucumbers, and other cucurbits worm-free.

 When used properly and consistently, it can be an effective remedy in an integrated pest management program.